-Expands the competencies mastered in MONG1002.
-Students use the main cases and finite verb tenses, as well as some modals (converbs) and simple compound sentences.
-Students also learn about Mongolian culture by reading simple folktales.
+In this course students will expand the competencies learning in Mongolian 1.
+Students will also use main cases and finite verb tenses, as well as some modals (converbs) and simple compound sentences.
+Students will also get to expand their experience of Mongolian culture by reading simple folk tales.

-This course examines the Mongol empire, its rapid rise and sudden decline, comparatively in the global context of empirebuilding and the management of complex imperial structures.
+In the 13th century, Mongol armies created one of the largest empires in world history, stretching at its height from the Sea of Japan to the Mediterranean, from the South China Sea to the Baltic.
+Although short-lived, this empire had a profound influence on world history, creating unprecedented cultural and economic links between East and West and transforming political structures in China, the Middle East and Europe.
+This course examines the Mongol empire, its rapid rise and sudden decline, comparatively in the global context of empire-building and the management of complex imperial structures.
 It assesses the long-term impacts of the Mongol eruption on politics, religion and popular culture.